RitaAhmadi/Blogposts/TQC.md

 A Collection of Resources for Learning Topological Quantum Computation
 ----------------------------------
 Here is a list of resources for learning topological quantum computation from different perspectives for different backgrounds.
-Please contribute to the list and also add non-English materials for non-English speakers.
+Please contribute to the list.
 The recommendation and description of materials are the personal views of a graduate student and have no claim of being an expert's view on the topic.
 So please feel free to extend/alter them!

 **History**